vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

 it that wouldn't be covered by `kubernetes` source.

-What parts of metadata we inject into events should be configurable, but we can and want to offer a sane default here.
+What parts of metadata we inject into events should be configurable, but we can and want to offer sane defaults here.

 ### Origin filtering

-We can do a highly efficient filtering based on the log file path, and a more comprehensive filtering via metadata from the k8s API, that is, unfortunately, has a bit move overhead.
+We can do highly efficient filtering based on the log file path, and a more comprehensive filtering via metadata from the k8s API, that is, unfortunately, has a bit move overhead.

 The best user experience is via k8s API, because then we can support filtering by labels/annotations, which is a standard way of doing things with k8s.

-#### Filtering based on path
+#### Filtering based on the log file path

 We already do that in our current implementation.